aseemrb/notes/index.md

 ## What is this?

 A collection of my notes on various subjects.
-Although the primary reason to build this collection is to keep things organized for myself, yet I hope it may help someone else too.
+Although the primary reason to create it is to keep things organized for myself and to be able to quickly search for something, yet I hope it may help others too.
-{: .text-justify}

 ---